LouisKna/Minecraft-Commands-Fix/README.md

-Havd Fun with the Minecraft Command
+Have Fun with the Minecraft Command

+Skripts Made by, @lennroysk On Tiktok

 They are in German!
 die sind in Deutsch!